MichaelCurrin/twitterverse/docs/README.md

 If you are interested in scheduling jobs around tweets and trends but are not familiar with `crontab`, I recommended researching how to use it before following the usage docs.

-This [scheduling](https://github.com/MichaelCurrin/learn-to-code/tree/master/Shell/Scheduling) section of my [learn-bash](https://github.com/MichaelCurrin/learn-bash/tree/master/learn-bash) repo covers that.
+See the [Scheduling](https://github.com/MichaelCurrin/learn-to-code/tree/master/Shell/Scheduling) of my _Learn To Code_ project.

 ### Makefile